SShar-del/belly-button-challenge/README.md

 - Added functionality so that the Metadata updates when a new sample is selected.

 - Successfully Deployed App to Github Pages.
+Link -  https://sshar-del.github.io/belly-button-challenge/